hijam-git/Porda-AI/README.md

 - The app icon will appear in the system tray when a single app is opened.
 Avoid opening multiple apps simultaneously.
 - Choose the object to detect (Male or Female) and select the cover type (black/white/bg-color/blur). blur level can also be adjusted.
 - In the engine settings, select Intel GPU if you're using an Intel processor; otherwise, choose CPU.
-- Click the Activate button and then ok button.
+- Click the Activate button and then click ok button.
 It may take 20-30 seconds to initialize, especially if using GPU.
+After sucessfully setup the app will be working.
 - Press F2 (default) to activate or deactivate the app.
 Double-click F2 to access engine settings.
-- Adjust accuracy settings as needed.
+- Adjust accuracy and other settings as needed.
 - To use the app regularly, enable the startup option and save settings.
 - Shortcut keys are available for activation, deactivation, and creating datasets.
 Customize hotkeys as desired.
 - If the app fails to detect objects accurately, create a dataset by pressing the hotkey.
 Data will be - Gathered in your selected folder and either send it to me for training or train the model yourself.